LordRadai/DebugManager-v2.0-Release/README.md

 * Download Lazy Loader by ChurchGuard (https://www.nexusmods.com/darksouls3/mods/677) and install by following the mod page instructions
 * Drag and drop the DebugManager folder, userconfig.properties and the font folder inside the Game folder (where DarkSoulsII.exe is located)
 * Drag and drop DebugManager_v2.0.dll inside the dllMods folder

+# FOR MOD ENGINE USERS
+Disable ModEngine's block network access.
+If you don't, the game will crash.
+DebugManager will handle server connection disabilitation instead

 # Basic Usage
 * Press L3 + Start or F10 (can be changed in DebugManager.ini) to toggle the Debug GUI